wonke2/Find-A-Pet/SprintReports.md

 - Search and Filter functionality for services (Mohammad).
 - Booking database created and is ready to be used for storing booking information (Avash).
 - Additional (if possible): Booking functionality (Avash).

+#### Achievements:
+Maps functionality for pets (Waliullah):
+- Successfully integrated with the `LocationIQ Geolocation API` to convert the addresses of pets into geographical coordinates for accurate mapping.
+- Used Leaflet to create an interactive map with custom markers and popups for visualizing the geographical locations of listed pets, enhancing user experience with a toggle feature between map and list views.
+- Enabled dynamic rendering of pet data on the map, with markers being generated based on the real-time data fetched from the database.
+- Linked the map markers to petdetails page.
+- Used the pet image as the icon and clicking the icon would show the name and a better view of the image.

+Maps functionality for services (Waliullah):
+- Implemented a robust mechanism to fetch precise geolocation coordinates from external API: LocationIQ, ensuring the accurate representation of service locations on the map, further supported by a responsive design for optimal user engagement across various device sizes.
+- Integrated the Leaflet library to create an interactive and dynamic mapping experience, allowing users to visualize real-time service locations enriched with custom markers and detailed popups for each service.
+- Developed a toggle feature that enables users to effortlessly switch between the map and listing views, ensuring a tailored and intuitive browsing experience supported by enhanced error handling for uninterrupted navigation.

+Sidebar and Enhanced Filter and Search Functionality (Waliullah):
+- Implemented interactive UI elements, such as buttons and checkboxes, making the application of filters and searches intuitive and user-friendly, and enhancing overall user engagement.
+- Added a sidebar for filter.
+- Implemented interactive UI elements, such as buttons and checkboxes, making the application of filters and searches intuitive and user-friendly, and enhancing overall user engagement.

+#### Challenges Faced / Discuss:
+- Tried 3 different Mapping APIs.
+Started with Google Maps and then had to shift to LocationIQ because Google Map only allows a $200 monthly usage for free.
+Since the location weren't being fetched based on longitude and latitude, I had to geocode the locations to get the longitude and latitude which would have been very costly with google maps.
+And since we will be fetching hundreds of times while working on the development, we might soon exceed the monthly credit limit and get charged.
+Therefore, changed to a free API service.
+-

+### Week 11: PetListing Save Functionality with Database,
+#### Plan:
+- PetListing Save Database (Waliullah)
+- PetListing Save Functionality (Waliullah)
+- PetListing Design & Styles (Waliullah)